arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 WHERE topics_level3.id = 610;
 ```

 In the SQL query above we fetch the topic path for topic id `610`.
 We join table `topics` twice (3 instances of topics table) each handling a distinct level.
-Since we are using JOIN, if a `parent_id` is `NULL` and the join parameter would not match on anything which would result `NULL` selects for those columns.
+Since we are using JOIN, if a `parent_id` is `NULL` and the join parameter would not match anything which would result `NULL` selects for those columns.
 These `NULL` values come in very handy when we compute the topic path for sub-categories and categories.

 If the topic with `610` id is of type `topic` then